umarsalihu99/3-Column_Card/README.md

-# 3-Column_Card
+# 3-Column Card With Grid LayOut

-ZURI Training Tast
+This is one of ZURI Training Tasks

 Built using HTML and CSS